Real estate hanoi / Da Nang real estate market: soon ripe soon rotten.

 – The official information on VND100 trillion (over US$4.76 billion) credit package for the domestic real estate market may be announced next month.

-Vietnam law.
-Law on thrift practice featured in NA’s discussion.
-Vietnam law / The draft revised Law on Thrift Practice and Anti-wastefulness swept the agenda at the November 4 morning sitting insiders in the market have expressed concern over the potential impact of the VND100 trillion package.
+Most experts and business insiders in the market have expressed concern over the potential impact of the VND100 trillion package.
 The previous VND30 trillion package had been disbursed slowly.— Photo dantri

 The credit package is still in the proposal stage and has not been approved by the authorised agencies, he further noted.